onnx/onnx/docs/AddNewOp.md

 Operators are the basic building blocks that define ONNX model.
 With a rich set of operators, ONNX can describe most DNN and ML models from various frameworks.
 Improving the process of accepting and adding a new operator to ONNX is crucial for ONNX standard future and its viability.

 In this document, we describe the process of accepting a new proposed operator and how to properly submit a new operator as part of ONNX standard.
 The goal is to improve on what we currently have based on our experience, learning and feedbacks we gathered from the community.

-Adding new operator to ONNX is vital to keep up with latest model architectures and to keep ONNX standard relevant.
+The ONNX specification includes a core set of operators that enable many models.
+It is a non-goal to add all possible operators, however more operators are added as needed to cover evolving needs.

-# Accepting new operator
+# 4 steps to add an operator
-The goal of ONNX standard isn't to implement every possible existing operator from all available frameworks.
-The goal is to cover most models and keep evolving ONNX to cover future models.
+1. Decide whether to add an operator or function
+2. Submit PR to propose an operator/function
+3. Review of PR by Operators SIG
+4. Merging of PR and inclusion in next ONNX release

-## Proposing a new operator
+# Proposing a new operator
 In order to propose a new operator, the following is needed:
 1. If the operator can be composed by other ONNX operators, then it should be a function and not an operator (we have a function in ONNX : MeanVarianceNormalization).
 2. If the operators can be split to new primitives, propose those primitives instead and make the operator a function.